 How Many Exercises Per Muscle Group Should You Do?

-If you want a short and simple answer, I’d suggest doing 1-3 exercises for each muscle group in a single workout, and somewhere between 2 and 5 hard sets for each exercise.
+I’d suggest doing 1-3 exercises for each muscle group in a single workout, and somewhere between 2 and 5 hard sets for each exercise.

 When it comes to building muscle, your training volume is a critical factor affecting how quickly that muscle is built.